As a former artist manager, Sam has a 20+ year background

-As a wellbeing consultant, my clients include YM&U, Young Turks, Believe Music, BIMM, ACM and the MMF on their Accelerator Programme delivering psycho-educational workshops specifically looking at the artist/manager relationship.
+As a wellbeing consultant her clients include MUVVA, Believe, BIMM, ACM, Young, The National Theatre, BBC Introducing and the MMF on their Accelerator Programme delivering psycho-educational workshops specifically looking at the artist/manager relationship.

-Always open about my own mental health journey and recovery over the last 5 years, Sam has been publicly involved in the industry conversation and made frequent media and panel appearances including BBC Introducing and
+Always open about her own mental health journey and recovery over the last 5 years, Sam has been publicly involved in the ongoing industry conversation and has made frequent media and panel appearances.